FederatedAI/FATE/doc/2.0/fate/ml/homo_nn_tutorial.md

 # Homo-NN Tutorial

-The Homo(horizontal) federated learning allows parties to collaboratively train a neural network model without sharing their actual data.
-In a horizontally partitioned data setting, multiple parties have the same feature set but different user samples.
-In this scenario, each party trains the model locally on its own subset of data and only shares the model updates.

 The Homo-NN framework is designed for horizontal federated neural network training.
 In this tutorial, we demonstrate how to run a Homo-NN task under FATE-2.0 locally without using a Pipeline and provide several demos to show you how to integrate linear models, image models, language models in federated learning.
 These setting are particularly useful for local experimentation, model/training setting modifications and testing.